MacMannes/stackmob-docs/sdks/ios/guides/developer.md

 ### Retrieve Logged In User Info

-At any point in time you can send a request to StackMob to receive a dictionary representation for the currently logged in user:
+At any point in time you can send a request to StackMob to receive a dictionary representation of the currently logged in user:

 ```obj-c
 [[SMClient defaultClient] getLoggedInUserOnSuccess:^(NSDictionary *result){